 In which case, why bring up the matter?
 Goswami was a teacher.
 He requested Tagore to write 'something for the kids'.
 Tagore obliged.
 That's all there is to it.

 Are there things in the Bengali absent in the English translation?
 Yes.
 This has to do with Tagore's relationship with his oldest brother whose poetry must have influenced him.
 It seems the older man was also a bit of a mathematician and a philosopher.
-In the English translation, the old man comes across as something of a zany.
+In the English translation, this brother comes across as something of a zany.
 I have heard that in the original there is a touch of respectful 'mimesis' to an old man whom visitors to Shantiniketan considered an eccentric jester.

 .